 Stafford has 16 published books varying from official diaries like England Rugby 2003 World Cup Winners and 2005 Ashes Series to the official Formula One Opus.

-His best-known books cover playing with the greatest global sports.
+His best-known books cover playing with the greatest global stars.
 "Playgrounds of the Gods" became an international best-seller and its three sequels, "In Your Dreams," "In Search of the Tiger" and "Who Do You Think You Are....Michael Schumacher?" followed suit.

 Stafford has many broadcasting credits including BBC TV Sport's Grandstand and Sportsnight, Going Live, the Big Breakfast, Newsround, Sky News, CNN, Al Jazeera, Channel 4, Channel 5 News.
 He has written and narrated three sports documentaries for BBC Radio 4, featured regularly on BBC Radio Five Live, and his own interview show on Talksport, "Talking 2," and presented "Press Pass" throughout 2019.